gahdada01/Amazing_Pages/README.md

+### Project Management

+#### [Trello](https://trello.com/) - Trello lets you work more collaboratively and get more done.
+   - Trusted by millions, Trello is the visual collaboration tool that creates a shared perspective on any project.
+Trello’s boards, lists, and cards enable you to organize and prioritize your projects in a fun, flexible and rewarding way.

+#### [Slack](https://slack.com/) - Whatever work means for you, Slack brings all the pieces and people you need together so you can actually get things done.
+   - Slack is where you access the messages, the files, the decisions, the key moments in the life of your business.
+It's where work happens.

 ### Web Tools

 #### [Git Hub](https://github.com/open-source) - The largest open source community in the world.

-##### [GitHubHelp](https://help.github.com/articles/basic-writing-and-formatting-syntax/) - Basic writing and formatting syntax.
+#### [GitHubHelp](https://help.github.com/articles/basic-writing-and-formatting-syntax/) - Basic writing and formatting syntax.

-##### [GitHubPages](https://pages.github.com/) - Websites for you and your projects.
+#### [GitHubPages](https://pages.github.com/) - Websites for you and your projects.
 Hosted directly from your GitHub repository.
 Just edit, push, and your changes are live.

    - Get the most out of open source.
 Open source software is free for you to use and explore.
 Get involved to perfect your craft and be part of something big.

-#### [Trello](https://trello.com/) - Trello lets you work more collaboratively and get more done.
-   - Trusted by millions, Trello is the visual collaboration tool that creates a shared perspective on any project.
-Trello’s boards, lists, and cards enable you to organize and prioritize your projects in a fun, flexible and rewarding way.

-#### [Slack](https://slack.com/) - Whatever work means for you, Slack brings all the pieces and people you need together so you can actually get things done.
-   - Slack is where you access the messages, the files, the decisions, the key moments in the life of your business.
-It's where work happens.

 #### [repl.it](https://repl.it/sessions) - Is to make programming more accessible.
 We build powerful yet simple tools and platforms for educators, learners, and developers.
    - Simple, reliable, and portable cloud coding interface.
 A community of teachers, students and engineers.